Meatballs Sausage Dinner

-- 3 cups frozen chopped broccoli, thawed
+- 3 cups frozen broccoli florets, thawed

 - 2 medium potatoes, peeled and cubed

 - 1 pound smoked kielbasa or Polish sausage, halved and cut into 1-inch pieces

 - 1 can (14-1/2 ounces) beef broth

 - Preheat oven to 350°.
 Combine broccoli, potatoes, carrots and onion.
 Transfer to a greased 13x9-in. baking dish.
 Sprinkle with sausage.
 Shape beef into 1-in. balls; arrange over top.
 Pour broth over casserole; sprinkle with lemon-pepper seasoning.
 Bake, uncovered, until meatballs are no longer pink, about 40 minutes.

 Nutrition Facts1 serving: 289 calories, 19g fat (7g saturated fat), 55mg cholesterol, 652mg sodium, 14g carbohydrate (4g sugars, 2g fiber), 14g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Feb 26, 2019